-This workshop offers opportunities to reflect upon the ethical vulnerabilities inherent in clinical practice during these times– identify the ones particular to your practice and recognize the unique strengths and supports that sustain you.
-Learn an innovative, reflective meditative process that identifies the challenges and strengths particular to the context in which you now work.
+This workshop offers opportunities to reflect on the ethical vulnerabilities inherent in clinical practice in these times.
+You will be able to identify the challenges particular to your practice and recognize the unique strengths and supports that sustain you.
+You will also learn an innovative, reflective meditative process that identifies the challenges and strengths particular to the context in which you now work.

 • Apply Reflective Meditation and freeform writing for a deeper understanding of the “ethical landscape” of participants.